DiveshJ8/Scrum_Team_Patient_Intake_Kiosk/README.md

 c)Additional Details - The patient will be able to enter the required health related history which can be used by the doctor for a better treatment.
 d) Estimated in Story Points - 1

-8.
+H.
-Title - User Interface - Consent & Liability Forms
+a) Title - User Interface - Consent & Liability Forms
-User story opening statement - As a patient I want to provide my consent to the clinic to provide health services that are required so that my treatment can be done.
+b) User story opening statement - As a patient I want to provide my consent to the clinic to provide health services that are required so that my treatment can be done.
-Additional Details :- The patient will be providing consent for legal purposes so that his/her data shall be stored in the USA.
+c) Additional Details :- The patient will be providing consent for legal purposes so that his/her data shall be stored in the USA.
-Estimated in Story Point - 1
+d) Estimated in Story Point - 1

+I.
-9.a) Title - User Interface - Confirmation Screen:
+a) Title - User Interface - Confirmation Screen:
 b) User story opening sentence - As a patient once I am finished I would like to receive a final confirmation screen indicating that I have completed all steps and I am now checked in for my visit.
 c) Additional details - The confirmation screen would display information pertaining to successful completion of the intake.
 This would be the time of completion and overview of information entered by the patient.
 d) Estimated in story points - 2

-10.
+J.
-Title - Database interface - User check-in notification to Front office staff
+a) Title - Database interface - User check-in notification to Front office staff
 b) User story opening sentence - As a patient I want to be able to send an automated notification to the front office staff when I have finished checking in and completed the patient intake forms so that they can review that information, confirm my check-in and pass it along to the doctor.
 c) Additional Details - Once the patient enters all the details, and confirms it by submitting it, the data should be inserted into the database.
 Once the data is successfully inserted into the database, a notification should be sent to the front office staff.
 d) Estimated in story points - 3

+13. URL for Product Backlog : https://www.pivotaltracker.com/projects/2533031

+15.